 NOTE: R-6, R-7, and R-9 offenses are cumulative for grades 6-8 and grades 8-12.
+R-10 offenses are cumulative for grades K-2, grades 3-5, grade 6-8, and grades 8-12.

 1. No student shall use any device, chemical, irritant, or substance in a manner inconsistent with its intended or prescribed use, or in a manner designed to cause harm, physical irritation, or allergic reaction.
 Examples include, but are not limited to, directing a laser optical pointer or similar device at another person's eyes, and applying "itching powder" or like substances to another person.
 (Level 1-2)